Funkmaster-Rick/Shadowrun-5e/README.md

 #### Rituals

-Do to the special nature of rituals this section has limited functionality and mostly serves as an informational area.
+Due to the special nature of rituals this section has limited functionality and mostly serves as an informational area.

 #### Adept Power or Other Abilities